yellowtree/geoip-detect/README.md

 1. Lookup page (under Tools > Geolocation Lookup)
 2. Options page (under Preferences > Geolocation IP Detection)

+= 4.0.0 =
+New Minimum Requirements: PHP 7.2, and if you use WooCommerce it needs to be 3.9.0 or later.

 = 3.3.0 =
 Improving AJAX mode - now you can use it for specific pages.